HOUDAElAFIF/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization 🚀
 ## - First we will start by adding the notifications feature to our app
-- adding the notifications's activity the the flask's services
+- adding the notifications's activity to the flask's services
-- adding the notifactions's page in the recat-js frontend
+- adding the notifactions's page to the recat-js frontend

 ![Result  --> ](./ressources/17.png)